 Figure 4.
 Examples of merging two CUs with the proposed modification

 Figure 4 illustrates examples of merging two CUs with the proposed modification.
-As shown in Fig. 4. (a) and (b), B1 and A1 candidates, which have the same block width and height of the current CU, are removed in spatially neighboring blocks for the second binary split CUs with horizontal and vertical splitting, respectively.
+As shown in Fig. 4. (a) and (d), B1 and A1 candidates, which have the same block width and height of the current CU, are removed in spatially neighboring blocks for the second binary split CUs with horizontal and vertical splitting, respectively.
 It is the same manner which removing the spatially neighboring blocks for the second PUs with rectangular shapes in HEVC.
 Otherwise, if the spatially neighboring blocks with different width and height of the current CU, the blocks will be used to merge candidates for the second binary split CUs.
 As shown in Fig. 4. (b), (c), (e), and (f), the second binary split CUs can be merged with A1 and B1 candidates, and the merge blocks do not create the redundant syntax.

 Proposed modification 2